OGStudio/site-opengamestudio/en/news/2021-01-30_gitjs-intro.md

 PС.
 Unfortunatly, the crowdfunding campaign did not accumulate enough money, so a dream of having a universal device remained to be the dream.

-I've been searching for universality, too, on the software side though, not hardware one.
+I've been searching for universality, too, on the software side, not the hardware one.
 Today I can confidently say I found the necessary
 combination: Git and JavaScript.

 As you know, I have already described the benefits of browser applications